andreabenini/FatBottomedBoard/badassmouse/README.md

 ## Changelog

 - **Revision 4**.
 Instead of modeling on a fully fledged mouse from internet this new version has been recreated totally from scratch and it's based on the shape of my hand only.
-Weight and minimal points of contacts with the surface are also key factor of this new design.
+Weight and minimal points of contact with the surface are also key factors of this new design.
+Electronics from M500 because I still have some of them.
 - **Revision 3**.
 Cura sliced version, buttons in places, a lot of inner working on buttons thickness, internal palm support still in progress, external is fine but internal buttons shapes are not there yet.
 - **Revision 2**.
 Lightly adapted print with better accomodations for the whole hand, fits well on my right hand